rasbt/mlxtend/docs/sources/docs/sklearn/ensemble_classifier.md

       Sequence of weights (`float` or `int`) to weight the occurances of predicted class labels (`hard` voting) or class probabilities before averaging (`soft` voting).
 Uses uniform weights if `None`.

+    verbose : int, optional (default=0)
+      Controls the verbosity of the building process.
+        `verbose=0` (default): Prints nothing
+        `verbose=1`: Prints the number & name of the clf being fitted `verbose=2`: Prints info about the parameters of the clf being fitted `verbose>2`: Changes `verbose` param of the underlying clf to self.verbose - 2

     Attributes
     ----------
     classes_ : array-like, shape = [n_predictions]

+    clf : array-like, shape = [n_predictions]
+      The unmodified input classifiers

+    clf_ : array-like, shape = [n_predictions]
+      Fitted clones of the input classifiers

     Examples
     --------